-SHELTON, CT – AUGUST 6, 2020 – Today Performance Improvement Partners (PIP), an Erie Street Company, which provides value creation services for the private equity sector and their portfolio companies through technology, automation, and security, launched The 2020 Private Equity Guide to Cybersecurity: New Risks, Responsibilities, and Remediation Strategies, a new report outlining the new cyber risks PE firms and their portfolio companies are facing, best practices for mitigating risk, and the new stakes for businesses.
+SHELTON, CT – AUGUST 6, 2020 – Today Performance Improvement Partners (PIP), which provides value creation services for the private equity sector and their portfolio companies through technology, automation, and security, launched The 2020 Private Equity Guide to Cybersecurity: New Risks, Responsibilities, and Remediation Strategies, a new report outlining the new cyber risks PE firms and their portfolio companies are facing, best practices for mitigating risk, and the new stakes for businesses.

 PIP created this new guide to help private equity firms protect themselves and their stable of portfolio companies against the increasing cyber risks they face today.
 According to the FBI, there has been a 300% increase in cyber crime since the start of the COVID-19 pandemic, while VMWare Carbon Black found that 52% of all cyberattacks in March 2020 were finance-related.
 With private equity firms currently holding $2.5 trillion in dry powder across funds globally, the sector has quickly become a ripe target for cyber criminals.